hzk0070/comp-1200/docs/modules/m5/01-overview.md

-# File Input and Output
+# File IO (Input and Output) and Data Visualization

-We will start with the review of basic IO operations in MATLAB and then use the rest of the modules going over how to read from and write to files.
+We will start with the review of basic IO operations in MATLAB and discuss a few ways to read from and write to files.
+Then we will go over the basic tools MATLAB provide to help us plot from equations or files.

-zyBook chapters for this module: N/A
+zyBook chapters for this module: 14.1-16.5